Are you looking to open a high-yield business savings account to safeguard your money and earn interest?

 Quick Reviews: Best Business Savings Accounts

-After assessing how a business savings account could help you and prioritizing what you’re looking for in one, let’s see what each has to offer.
+After assessing how high-interest business savings accounts could help you and prioritizing what you want from the bank, let’s see what each has to offer.

 Capital One: Good Balance Between Traditional and Online-Only Banks

-The 2% introductory APY is on par with many online-only banks, but it drops down to 0.4% after 12 months.
+The 0.20% introductory APY is on par with many online-only banks, but it drops to the standard rate, after 12 months.
 This number is still higher than most traditional banks and doesn’t come with minimum balance requirements.

 Capital One only requires a $250 minimum deposit to start, and their low $3 monthly fee is waived if you carry a balance of $300 or more.